Bible Reference: 1 Samuel chapter 25

 Research has shown that individuals with many resources (high resource power) tend to rate low on attraction power.
 For some reason individuals who control substantial resources don’t make an effort to be friendly or nice.
 Others find them unattractive and unlikable.
 Nabal’s behavior exemplified this research finding; however, Abigail was an exception.
 She was attractive and knew how to manage resources.
 In fact, Abigail was so attractive and intelligent that David married her after Nabal died.

-Reflection: Turn to you Bible and determine how Nabal died if David did not kill him.
+Reflection: Turn to you Bible and determine how Nabal died.

 Copyright: August 5, 2017: Carolyn A. Roth